emilbayes/nanoassert/README.md

 ### `assert.ok(declaration, [message])`

-Assert that `declaration` is truthy otherwise throw `Error` with optional `message`.
+Assert that `declaration` is truthy otherwise throw `Error` with optional `message`, which defaults to `AssertionError`.
 If you want friendlier messages you can use template strings to show the assertion made like in the example above.

 ### `assert.notOk(declaration, [message])`